-I have already updated the website with most of the changes and updates for 2022, but thought it would be useful to compile them here.
-The upshot is this: Provided that conditions allow it, we do plan to be back in-person for Winterfest and the Texas State German Contest this year.
-However, based on feedback from last year’s virtual contest, some events are transitioning to be permanently virtual.
+I have updated the website with most of the changes and updates for 2023, but thought it would be useful to compile them here.
+The upshot is this: We plan to be back in-person for Winterfest and the Texas State German Contest this year!

 Updates about Specific Events

-- The drama event Play has been dropped due to lack of participation.
+- The music event Chorus has been dropped due to lack of participation.

-- The Einzeltanz will be a mazurka.
-We have not yet received dance instructions, a video, or the music from the State folk dance coordinator, but I will put them on the website as soon as I receive them.
-A preview of the dance was in the 2021 State awards video.
+- The Einzeltanz will be the Heitauer.
+I will put details on the website as soon as I receive them.

 Minor Rule Changes